Position

 Responsibilities:

-• Conduct environmental impact assessments and prepare detailed reports.
+• Conduct environmental assessments and impact studies.

-• Develop and implement environmental management plans and strategies.
+• Develop and implement environmental management plans.

 Qualifications

-• Strong understanding of environmental regulations and compliance requirements.
+• Strong understanding of environmental regulations and compliance.

 • Excellent analytical and problem-solving skills.